- 12 minutes to read

 Failed executions - Clear Menu Action

-Use the 'Clear failed executions' action menu item to clear previously failed executions.
+Example of using the 'Clear failed executions' action menu item to clear previously failed executions.

 Confirm intent to Clear